Efficient Test Collection Construction via Active Learning: Introduction

-Toward this end, we investigate \emph{active learning} (AL) \cite{settles2012active} to support test collection construction without reliance on shared task document rankings.
-In particular, we learn a topic-specific document classification model for each search topic.
-We investigate two distinct applications of AL. Firstly, we investigate use of AL to select which documents assessors should judge, and we explore two document selection strategies \cite{cormack2014evaluation}: continuous active learning (CAL) and simple active learning (SAL).
-Secondly, while IR evaluation typically ignores unjudged documents or assumes them to be non-relevant, our supervised AL model gives us the opportunity to automatically classify relevance of all unjudged documents.
-This ability to use any hybrid combination of human and automatic relevance judgments in evaluation provides a very flexible tradeoff space for balancing cost vs.\ accuracy in relevance judging.
+Our approach involves learning a topic-specific document classification model for each search topic.
+We consider two distinct applications of AL. Firstly, we apply AL to select which documents assessors should judge, and we explore two document selection strategies \citep{cormack2014evaluation}: {\it continuous active learning} (CAL) and {\it simple active learning} (SAL).
+Secondly, we consider use of AL to automatically classify relevance of additional unjudged documents.
+This differs from traditional IR evaluation, which often ignores unjudged documents or assumes them to be non-relevant.
+Moreover, the ability to use any hybrid combination of human and automatic judgments in evaluation provides a flexible tradeoff space for balancing cost vs.\ accuracy \citep{nguyen2015combining}.
+Though others have pursued automatic or semi-automatic relevance labeling \citep{carterette2007semiautomatic,buttcher2007reliable,hui2015selective, cormack2005spam, grossman2016trec}, prior studies do not use AL for i) selecting documents for annotations and ii) inferring relevance labels for unjudged documents simultaneously in constructing IR test collections.

-While we are not the first to pursue automatic or semi-automatic relevance labeling \cite{carterette2007semiautomatic,buttcher2007reliable,hui2015selective,cormack2014evaluation,nguyen2015combining}, prior studies either do not use AL \cite{carterette2007semiautomatic,buttcher2007reliable,hui2015selective} or do not apply it constructing IR test collections \cite{cormack2014evaluation,nguyen2015combining}.
-Our study is further distinguished from prior work in our attention to label imbalance.
-Firstly, we show the deleterious effect highly-skewed training data can have on classifier accuracy (largely ignored in prior work) and investigate sampling strategies \cite{liu2004effect,blaszczynski2013extending} as a means to ameliorate this.
-We also not only measure and study the effects of imbalance across a diverse set of test collections, but also report experiments studying the effect of varying label imbalance across topics within each individual test collection.